Center for Health Sciences

 Dennis E. Blankenship, DO—Clinical Associate Professor and Chair

-Clinical Associate Professors: Mark E. Blubaugh, DO; Jennifer Eischen-Galbraith, DO; David Gearhart, DO; Aaron Q. Lane, DO; Michael R. Schiesel, DO
+Clinical Associate Professors: Mark E. Blubaugh, DO; Jennifer Eischen-Galbraith, DO; Gavin Gardner, DO; David Gearhart, DO; Aaron Q. Lane, DO; Michael R. Schiesel, DO

-Clinical Assistant Professors: Bobby Abernathy, DO; David Behm, DO; William Bickell, DO; Tyson Bryant, DO; Michael Cannon, DO; Linden Cowley, DO; Anastasia Fisher, DO; Gavin Gardner, DO; Charles Harris III, DO; James Herrington, DO; Megan Johanning, DO; Kelly A. Murray, PharmD; Zackary Spradlin, DO
+Clinical Assistant Professors: Bobby Abernathy, DO; Tyson Bryant, DO; Michael Cannon, DO; Linden Cowley, DO; Anastasia Fisher, DO; Charles Harris III, DO; Megan Johanning, DO; Mary K. Moore, DO; Kelly A. Murray, PharmD; Zackary Spradlin, DO; Matthew E. Stiger, DO

 Jennifer Alexopulos, DO—Professor, Medical Education Director, Medical Director